SummaryRead the full fact sheet

 - Avoid the hottest part of the day – start sporting activities before 9 am or after 6 pm during summer, and try to avoid sport or exercise during the hottest part of the day.

 - Clothing – wear loose, light-coloured and comfortable clothes made from natural fibres such as cotton.
 Wear a visor or hat.

-- Fluids – drink at least half a litre of fluids in the two hours before exercising.
-During your sport, aim to drink about 200 ml every 20 minutes or so.
+- – as a general rule drink at least half a litre of fluids in the 2 hours before exercising.
+During your exercise, aim to drink about 200 ml every 20 minutes or so.
 Choose a specially formulated sports drink if your sporting event goes for more than an hour.
-After the game, drink around half a litre of water.
+After exercise, drink around half a litre of water.